TechGrounds-Cloud8/cloud8-sasudi90/06_ExamPrep/week1_EP/EP4.md

-AWS Concierge: Included as part of the Enterprise Support plan, the Support Concierge Team are AWS billing and account experts that specialize in working with enterprise accounts.
+- **AWS Concierge**: Included as part of the Enterprise Support plan, the Support Concierge Team are AWS billing and account experts that specialize in working with enterprise accounts.

-AWS Service Catalog:
+- **AWS Service Catalog**: AWS Service Catalog allows IT administrators to create, manage, and distribute catalogs of approved products to end users, who can then access the products they need in a personalized portal.
+Administrators can control which users have access to each product to enforce compliance with organizational business policies.
+Administrators can also setup adopted roles so that end users only require IAM access to AWS Service Catalog in order to deploy approved resources.